What is Vitiligo?

 A variety of medications and therapies can be used to help treat vitiligo.
 Unfortunately, it is often a game of trial and error to determine what works best for each individual.
 Sometimes, results may not be noticeable for months, and certain treatments and medications can have serious side effects.

 The first treatment attempt might be the use of self-tanning products or special makeup that may help blend patches of decreased melanin with the rest of your skin.
-Even though this is not a reversal of the condition, it might be the best practice for some as it has virtually no side effects.
+Even though this does not treat the underlying condition, it can improve appearance and has virtually no side effects.

 Therapies used for treating Vitiligo